 The Sugar in Fruit Is Not Bad

-The sugar in whole fruit is not processed.
+The sugar in whole fruit is natural.
 It’s totally different from the added sugars found in baked goods, ice cream, soda, and foods with hidden sugars.

-The sugar in fruit contains many healthful nutrients, including fiber which slows down the absorption of fructose, the main sugar in fruit.
+Unlike processed fruit products, whole fruit contains many healthful nutrients, including fiber which slows down the absorption of fructose, the main sugar in fruit.
 Berries – blueberries, strawberries, blackberries, raspberries – are especially beneficial.

 Eating whole fruit helps you feel full due to its fiber content.
 This may help prevent overeating, and in turn, prevent weight gain.

 Dr. Robert Lustig agrees.
 Known for his decades-long research on metabolic health, nutrition, and sugar, Dr. Lustig believes that eating moderate amounts of whole fruit is not problematic.

 Disinformation on the Web – Sugar Challenges and Low-Carb Diets

 Sugar has been vilified on the web, and rightly so.
 But I’ve noticed that numerous “Sugar Challenges” eliminate whole fruit during their 7-, 14-, or 28-day challenge.

 Removing fruit from a “Sugar Challenge” implies that whole fruit is bad for you.
 And it’s not.

 Very restrictive low-carbohydrate diets, such as the popular keto diet, also recommend avoiding most fruit.
 Again, this makes whole fruit look like it’s bad for you when it’s not.